IndrajeetPatil/ggstatsplot/README.md

-  type = "robust",                                # type of test that needs to be run xlab = "Movie budget (in million/ US$)",        # label for x axis ylab = "IMDB rating",                           # label for y axis label.var = title,                              # variable for labeling data points label.expression = rating < 5 & budget > 150,   # expression that decides which points to label line.color = "yellow",                          # changing regression line color line title = "Movie budget and IMDB rating (action)",# title text for the plot caption = expression(                           # caption text for the plot
+  type = "robust",                                # type of test that needs to be run xlab = "Movie budget (in million/ US$)",        # label for x axis ylab = "IMDB rating",                           # label for y axis label.var = "title",                            # variable for labeling data points label.expression = "rating < 5 & budget > 150", # expression that decides which points to label line.color = "yellow",                          # changing regression line color line title = "Movie budget and IMDB rating (action)",# title text for the plot caption = expression(                           # caption text for the plot